 - values of respect for people, social justice and professional integrity.

 UQ’s social work programs include 1000 hours of direct practice experience to help students develop these important attributes.
-Explore the Bachelor of Social Work (Honours) or Master of Social Work Studies today.
+Explore the Bachelor of Social Work or Master of Social Work (Qualifying) today.